nixworks/public/news/2005/05/11/index.md

 ##### Katyusha
 ### [ A Katyusha rocket hits the northern Israeli town of Shlomi, damaging a bakery but no injuries.
 The rocket appears to have been launched from within Lebanon while Israel celebrated its 57th Independence Day. ](/news/2005/05/11/a-katyusha-rocket-hits-the-northern-israeli-town-of-shlomi-damaging-a-bakery-but-no-injuries-the-rocket-appears-to-have-been-launched-fro.md)
-_Context: Israel, Lebanon, Katyusha, rocket, Shlomi, Independence Day_
+_Context: Lebanon, rocket, Katyusha, Israel, Shlomi, Independence Day_

 ##### Kuwait
 ### [ Justice officials in Kuwait, with assistance from United Nations war crimes expert Sharif Basyouni, complete an indictment against Saddam Hussein and several former Iraqi officials for crimes against humanity during the 1990 invasion of Kuwait. ](/news/2005/05/11/justice-officials-in-kuwait-with-assistance-from-united-nations-war-crimes-expert-sharif-basyouni-complete-an-indictment-against-saddam-h.md)
-_Context: war crime, Kuwait, Sharif Basyouni, Iraq, Gulf War, United Nations, Saddam Hussein_
+_Context: Iraq, United Nations, Kuwait, Sharif Basyouni, Saddam Hussein, war crime, Gulf War_

 ##### Ireland
 ### [ The Irish government gives the go-ahead for the building of the controversial M3 motorway through the archaeologically sensitive Tara-Skyrne Valley, amid an international outcry by academics and environmentalists. ](/news/2005/05/11/the-irish-government-gives-the-go-ahead-for-the-building-of-the-controversial-m3-motorway-through-the-archaeologically-sensitive-tara-skyrn.md)